-The total emoluments of the Chief Executive and highest paid employee were £16,412 (2021 -£ 15,887)
+The total emoluments of the Chief Executive were £17,631 (2022 -£ 16,412).

 The Chief Executive has a reversionary freehold interest in the land on which the charity has developed kennel accommodation.

 The Trust has put in place a policy of insurance to cover the responsibilities undertaken by Directors and Officers.